EuroTop/TopicDistributions/README.md

 https://www.nltk.org/

-An Latent Dirichlet Allocation (LDA) model was fitted to the data, using the Python library gensim:
+A Latent Dirichlet Allocation (LDA) model was fitted to the data, using the Python library gensim:

 https://radimrehurek.com/gensim/